-1060 Orchard Avenue, Suite O 970.256.6345
+1060 Orchard Avenue, Suite O; 970.256.6345

 Good health, both physical and emotional, is an important factor in successful college work.
 It is the goal of the Student Wellness Center to provide competent, accessible, and comprehensive health care to all CMU students.
+The Student Wellness Center is the place to escort students in crises if calling 911 is not necessary.